-With 11,500 square miles, the Republic of Armenia was commonly known as Soviet Armenia.
+With 11,500 square miles, the Republic of Armenia was commonly known as Soviet Armenia during the time of the USSR.
 The country was among the Soviet Union's constituent republics in December 1922.
 Soviet Armenia was created in 1920 during a time when the Soviets seized control of the First Republic of Armenia.
 The country is sometimes referred to as the Second Republic of Armenia as the first was short lived.
 Following the declaration of its sovereignty, the country's title changed to the Republic of Armenia on August 23, 1990.
 However, Armenia remained part of the Soviet Union until September 21, 1991 when the country was officially proclaimed as an independent state.
 Since its independence, Armenia has undergone a significant degree of development.

-Estonia is one of the three Baltic States and covers an area of 17,500 square miles.
+Estonia is one of the three Baltic States in northeastern Europe.
 Formerly known as the Estonian Soviet Socialist Republic or ESSR, the region was a constituent republic of the Soviet Union.
 Initially, the ESSR was formed on the Republic of Estonia's territory on July 21,1940 as a result of the Soviet troop’s invasion on June 17, 1940.
 The country was also established following the authorization of a puppet government endorsed by the Soviet Union.
 On August 9, 1940, ESSR was eventually incorporated into the Soviet Union.
 Nazi Germany occupied the territory between 1941 and 1944.
 On May 8, 1990, ESSR was renamed the Republic of Estonia and its independence was recognized by the USSR on September 6, 1991.
 In August 1994, Russian troops withdrew from the country while its military presence ended in September 1995 after Estonia seized control of its nuclear reactor facilities located in Paldiski.

 The Republic of Lithuania is one of the three Baltic States located in Northern Europe covering about 25,000 square miles.
 The country existed as a Soviet Union republic from 1940 to 1990 and was known as Soviet Lithuania or the Lithuanian SSR.
 Soviet Lithuania was established on July 21, 1940.
 The German Nazis occupied the territory between 1941 and 1944 and the territory was later reoccupied by the Soviet Union for the next 50 years.
 However, the US together with most European nations continued to acknowledge Lithuania as an independent sovereign nation.
 Soviet Lithuania declared itself a sovereign state on May 18, 1989 and despite authorities from the Soviet Union finding the action illegal, the country was re-established and declared an independent nation.
 It was named the Republic of Lithuania and the USSR acknowledged Lithuania as an independent state on September 6, 1991.
 Following the country's independence, Lithuania joined both NATO and the European Union in 2004 and the United Nations on September 17, 1991.